-Our exposure to market risk relates to our cash, and cash equivalents and short term investments of \$37.5 million \$146.5 million.
+Our exposure to market risk relates to our cash, and cash equivalents of \$122.2 million.
 The primary objective of our investment activities is to preserve principal while at the same time maximizing the income we receive without significantly increasing risk.
 Some of the financial instruments in which we invest could be subject to market risk where the interest rates may cause the value of the instruments to fluctuate.
 To minimize this risk, we intend to maintain a portfolio which may include cash, cash equivalents and short-term investment securities available-for-sale in a variety of securities.